MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M04_Lab01_Set_up_inventory.md

     32. On the **Item Attribute** FactBox, select **Edit**.

-        1. For the attribute ‘Color’, select the value ‘grey’.
+        1. For the attribute ‘Color’, select the value ‘gray’.

         2. Click **OK** to close the FactBox.